napudumaran/Learning-Documentation-and-Projects/notes/expanded/Flatpak_Naming_&_Location.md

 [Name]  [Description]  [Application ID]  [Version]  [Branch]  [Remotes]

-In case your terminal is too small, or cannot be expanded further, information will be cut off when search with the terminal.
-You can force the terminal to display all output without chop lines by using:
+If your terminal is too narrow, some columns will be cut off with ellipses (`…`).
+To prevent that, you can pipe(run through) the output to `less -S`:

 <code>flatpak search AppNameHere | less -S</code>

-This well let you see and cycle through the full output using the left and right arrow keys, uing the `q` key to exit.\
+This allows horizontal scrolling with the left/right arrow keys.
+Press `q` to exit.

-Using the output for the `Application ID`, we can insert that where `AppNameHere` would go and be able to install our application via flatpak.
+Using the output from the `Application ID` field, we can insert that where `AppNameHere` would go and install our application via flatpak.

-If we wanted to install the application for all users on the system, we would have to run `sudo`.
+If you want to install the app system-wide (for all users), use `sudo`.
 For example:

 <code>sudo flatpak install com.spotify.Client</code>

-If we wanted to install the application for us, the individual user, we can install it without `sudo`.
+If you're only installing it for yourself, don't use `sudo`.
+For example:

 System level installs (sudo level installs for the system) typically install into: `var/lib/flatpak/`